Article — Identity & Transition

 For most high achievers, the identity crisis is not the first moment they have had doubts.
 It is the first moment the doubts cannot be managed by forward momentum.
 The deal closes and the question reasserts itself.
 The promotion arrives and the uncertainty does not resolve.
 The business is sold and the flatness that follows is not explained by exhaustion alone.
 The identity that was built on achievement no longer provides the answers it once did — and the absence of those answers is genuinely disorienting for people who have not had to navigate that absence before.

 Identity crises in high performers rarely arrive suddenly.
-They develop through a process of gradual erosion — of the satisfaction that achievement provides, of the genuine engagement with the work that characterised the earlier career, of the sense that the forward momentum is connected to something that genuinely matters.
-By the time the crisis is fully present — by the time the question cannot be deferred — it has usually been developing for years.
+They develop through a process of gradual erosion — of the satisfaction that achievement provides, of the genuine engagement with the work, of the sense that the forward momentum is connected to something that genuinely matters.
+By the time the crisis is fully present, it has usually been developing for years.

-What triggers the crisis into visibility is usually a disruption to the structure that was managing it.
+What triggers the crisis into full visibility is usually a disruption to the structure that was managing it.
 The role that changes or ends.
 The success that arrives without delivering the arrival it promised.
-The relationship that breaks down under the weight of a career that left nothing for it.
+The relationship that breaks down.
 The health event that forces a stop.
 In each case, the disruption reveals what the structure was managing — the question of worth, meaning and identity that the career was answering on a daily basis and that now, without the structure, reasserts itself in its full intensity.

 The specific identity crisis of finance professionals